JakeWright131/First-Repository/README.md

 When you wish to upload it type into git bash: git add .
 Then type in git commit -m "some message regarding the code".
 Then finally type in git push , this will push all of the files you were working on into your repository.

+The excersises that were to be completed over the Easter break have been completed.
+The first excersie involved coverting fahrenheit to celsius and celsius to fahrenheit and the ability to chose which conversion to use.
+The second exercise involved the ability to locate people by their name, job , age , salary and date of hire.